PearPony/PearPony/README.md

 ## Hiya! / Cześć! / Привет! 👋
-I'm interested in computers, websites, operating systems and various other things.
-I like working with HTML+CSS, JavaScript and C++.
+I'm interested in computers, websites, operating systems and various other unrelated things.

-Check out my [repositories](https://github.com/mewostick?tab=repositories) if you're interested in Microsoft Windows tweaking, simple scripts and perhaps some website stuff!
+I like working with:
+- C++ code
+- Websites (HTML+CSS, JavaScript)
+- Microsoft Windows (CMD, PowerShell)

+This is all.
+No statistics here.

 ---